 Along with QDF check, Google examines your query to see if it is the one for which Google considers unacceptable to return unreliable content.
 Such queries and pages are called Your Money or Your Life (YMYL).
 As a rule, these are health, safety, financial, etc., topics.

 It's become possible to distinguish Your Money or Your Life queries and match them to the right content with the Medic update.
-If Google decides that the query requires YMYL content, it evaluates the expertise, authoritativeness, and trustworthiness (E-A-T) of the relevant pages, their creators, and the websites in general.
+Now, in YMYL SEO, you have to take into account the expertise, authoritativeness, and trustworthiness (E-A-T) of the relevant pages, their creators, and the websites in general, as these are the signals Google evaluates.
 Pages with a higher E-A-T score will be eventually ranked higher.

 For example, if you search for “stock exchange”, the first SERP will mainly consist of highly trusted pages like Nasdaq, London Stock Exchange, New York Stock Exchange, etc.